chantomkit/COMP0087_SNLP/README.md

 │       ├── babylm_100M/
 │           └── *.train
 │       └── .../
-│   └── tinystories_data/
-│       ├── train.csv
-│       └── validation.csv
 ├── processed_data/ (Processed data storage)
 │   └── *.pkl
+├── babylm_augment/ (Augmented data storage)
+│   └── *.pkl
+├── babylm_pretrain_corpus/ (Corpus and metadata log storage) │   ├── *.pkl
+│   └── *.txt
 ├── pretraining/ (Helper functions packages)
 │   ├── data_pipeline.py
 │   └── data_utils.py
-└── run_pretraining_data.py (Runner file)
+├── process_pretrain_data.py (Process BabyLM data runner file) ├── pretrain_data_augment.ipynb (Notebook for augmenting processed data) └── pretrain_data_corpus.ipynb (Notebook for building final corpus)

 ```

-2. Do `python run_pretrain_data.py` without any arguments will run the pipeline with default settings.
+2. Do `python process_pretrain_data.py` without any arguments will run the pipeline with default settings.
 <br>
-To summarize the default behavior, the pipeline will process the full corpus of both BabyLM and TinyStories following the default directory sturcture.
+To summarize the default behavior, the pipeline will process the full corpus of BabyLM following the default directory sturcture.
 It will use the model `SamLowe/roberta-base-go_emotions` with cpu for emotion inference, then it will further filter out non-confident emotions predictions and neutral emotion.
 <br>
 To see what each argument does, do `python run_pretrain_data.py -h`.

+3. Upon successful run of `process_pretrain_data.py`, there will be new directory storing pickle files of processed data in `processed_data/`

+4. Download the `processed_data/babylm.pkl` or `processed_data/babylm_filtered.pkl` pickle files for the processed BabyLM data, follow the `pretrain_data_augment.ipynb` notebook to further augment the processed data via the `augment_and_save_chunks` function.
+The augmented chunks will be saved as `babylm_augment_{i}.pkl`.

+5. Download the augmented chunks `babylm_augment_{i}.pkl` and put the files in `babylm_augment/babylm_augment_{i}.pkl`.
+Then, follow the first two cells which loads the augmented data and wiki data of BabyLM to build the final corpus.
+This corpus and the composition log will be saved as `babylm_pretrain_corpus/babylm_emo_wiki_{corpus_size}.pkl`, `babylm_pretrain_corpus/babylm_emo_wiki_{corpus_size}.txt`.

+In our project, we used the `babylm_filtered.pkl` file and augmented about 38 chunks of processed data to build the final corpus.
 ---